sydneysegal/final/README.md

 ## Data Analysis Process

 *First, I downloaded the "StudentData.csv," "InfantData.csv" and "pertusisRates2010_2015.csv" files from [Kaggle](https://www.kaggle.com/broach/california-kindergarten-immunization-rates/version/5?select=StudentData.csv) and uploaded them to Google Sheets.
-Each question below outlines the steps I took to answer it, with the data set being used marked in step #1 every time.
-Before beginning the questions, I made sure to "freeze" the top row of columns ("View" tab, then "Freeze," then "1 row").*
+Each question below outlines the steps I took to answer it, with the dataset being used marked in step #1 every time.
+Before beginning the questions, I made sure to "freeze" the top row of columns ("View" tab, then "Freeze," then "1 row").
+The questions below build off of one another, so certain steps taken in one question may provide information necessary in the next.*

 ### How many California kindergartners got each vaccine each school year?
 1. Use StudentData.csv in Google Sheets
 2. Click in the upper left corner of the sheet, go to the "Data" tab, click "Pivot table," then click "CREATE" to create a pivot table from the *entire* data set
 3. Add "year" to the "Rows" section of the pivot table settings and select "ascending order"
 4. Add "nMMR," "nPolio," and "nDTP" to the "Values" section of the pivot table settings, making sure that they are being summarized by "SUM"
-6. Highlight B2:C3, change format to "number"
+6. Highlight B2:C3, change format to "number" to produce the more readable answers shown in the screenshot below
 7. **_screenshot here_**

 ### What percentage of California kindergartners were fully vaccinated in MMR, Polio, and DTP in 2000 versus 2015?
 How did this number change over time?